 Yet for this latest episode he not merely dispensed with this legitimate though fallible source, he deliberately ignored it.
 The two species he implies he helped rediscover are the Whitetip weasel shark (Paragaleus leucolomatus) and Flapnose houndshark (Scylliogaleus quecketti).
 Which he claims were last recorded 36 years ago (1984) and almost 120 years ago, respectively (Georgiou, 2020).
 Yet the respective last records for those two species are later than 2007 (Pollom et al., 2020) and later than 2011 (Pollom, 2019).
 Galante is now simply making up the last records of (sub)species, because he has never been sufficiently called out on his claims.
 Scientists are either too busy, or reluctant to get in a public tangle that might affect their careers.
 While the public are simply unaware of such things.
 Thus it is up to a citizen scientist like myself, who knows enough about these things, isn’t too busy, and doesn’t mind copping the negative feedback, to call out Galante.

-There are a couple of instances of dishonest or otherwise unethical behaviour by Galante, namely those relating to the relocation of the Fernandina Island tortoise and Rio Apaporis caiman.
+There are a number of instances of dishonest or otherwise unethical behaviour by Galante, namely those relating to first film of the Zanzibar servaline genet, and the relocations of the Fernandina Island tortoise and Rio Apaporis caiman.
 But the most insidious thing about his impact is rather the general sense that he has rediscovered so many animals that scientists have systematically failed, over a much longer period, to find.
-Forrest and his tv crew only search briefly and yet have a far greater rate of success.
+Forrest and his TV crew only search briefly and yet have a far greater rate of success.
 And therefore conservationists proper are at best ignorant, and at worst incompetent.
 And that has profound ramifications for how members of the public decide to spend or donate their money.

 The generosity of the public in donating to conservation and environmental causes is not something to be taken for granted at the best of times.
 People work hard for their money, and have the right to spend it as they see fit.
 While the greed of humanity as a whole has meant that there are so many species, subspecies and populations in danger of extinction that the resources required to adequately to save them all will almost certainly not be forthcoming.
 So whatever funds can be secured are all the more important.

-Television shows are for entertainment purposes, and therefore do not always have technical accuracy in mind when presenting their material.
-And of course such shows are the products of many people, not just the host.
-While there is no doubt that Forrest Galante is a passionate individual who is knowledgeable about wildlife.
-However, when one’s public impact creates such a negative perception of conservationists and conservation organisations, then one needs to seriously consider a complete rethink about one’s public role.
+Television shows are for entertainment purposes and therefore do not always have technical accuracy in mind when presenting their material.
+And of course such shows are the products of many people not just the host.
+But while there is no doubt that Forrest Galante is a passionate individual who is knowledgeable about wildlife, when one’s public impact creates such a negative perception of conservationists and conservation organisations, then one needs to seriously consider a complete rethink about one’s public role.
 Conservation biology is hard enough without charlatans making it harder.

 1 He has six spearfishing world records according to his Facebook page.